lisa-lumos/Snowflake/06-data-loading.md

 - COMPLETE_TASK_GRAPHS table function in information schema
 - COMPLETE_TASK_GRAPHS View in Account Usage

-To recover the management costs of Snowflake-provided compute resources, 1.5x multiplier to resource consumption is applided.
-Note that the serverless compute model could still reduce compute costs over user-managed warehouses; in some cases significantly.
+`To recover the management costs of Snowflake-provided compute resources, 1.5x multiplier to resource consumption is applied.` Note that the serverless compute model could still reduce compute costs over user-managed warehouses; in some cases significantly.

 To retrieve credit usage for a task, use the SERVERLESS_TASK_HISTORY table function in info schema, or SERVERLESS_TASK_HISTORY view in Account Usage.

-Tasks run with the privileges of the task owner whether [scheduled] or [run manually by EXECUTE TASK by another role with OPERATE privilege].
+Tasks run with the privileges of the task owner, whether [scheduled] or [run manually by EXECUTE TASK by another role with OPERATE privilege].

 In addition to the task owner, a role that has the OPERATE privilege on the task can suspend/resume the task.